 Make sure to have a stress free journey by high-speed train and arrive a little earlier.
 Numbers on the platform correspond with where the carriage will be.
 For example, we boarded in Antwerp.
 On the platform, when the train wasn’t there yet, we found the sign for carriage 18 and waited there.
 The Thalys train with carriage 18 arrived in front of us and we could board easily.

 You don’t want to run around a platform with your luggage where people are getting on and off a train and still have to find your carriage.

-Thalys train from Amsterdam to Paris is faster than flying
+The Thalys: Amsterdam to Paris train is faster than flying

 I did some math and came to the following conclusion: The Thalys train from Amsterdam to Paris is faster than flying!
 Say what?
 I can’t make it more clear than with the below breakdown.

 Depending on the time of your flight, you have to allocate 2,5 to 3 hours for security checks and customs at Schiphol airport.
 With the Thalys train, I’d say 10 minutes is enough.
 It takes 3.18 hours on the Amsterdam to Paris train (3.08h is you depart from Schiphol airport).

 The flight does have less transport time, only 1 hour and 15 minutes.
 But add up the time to taxi to the correct gate, de-board the plane, customs and claiming your luggage can take well up to 1 hour, if not more.